Phoenicians: Masters of the Sea

 The Phoenicians created the first alphabet.
 The Phoenicians used this alphabet to record their histories on papyrus.1 Unfortunately, almost all of their writings were lost.
 Historians have had to learn about the Phoenicians from reading what civilizations said about them.

 “Phoenicia” was not an empire or a unified society.
-It was a collection of city-states that included Tyre, Byblos, Beirut, and Sidon.
+It was an alliance of city-states that included Tyre, Byblos, Beirut, and Sidon.
 Phoenician cities were also often controlled by other regional powers like the Egyptians and Assyrians.

 The Phoenicians were master sailors and traders.
 They built colonies across the Mediterranean Sea.
 They spread technologies and ideas.
 They formed connections between the Middle East, Europe and North Africa.
 They would impact the world for thousands of years.